surabhilssk/Coffer/README.md

 4. **Clipboard Copy**:
    - Provides functionality to copy private keys, public keys, and the recovery phrase to the clipboard.

+5. **Balance Checking**:
+   - Allows to check balance for public keys in the solana blockchain

+6. **Airdropping**:
+   - Allow users to airdrop upto 2sol every 8 hours from the solana devnet

 ## Contributing